MoonLIGHT (Moon Laser Instrumentation for General relativity/geophysics High-accuracy Tests)

 The MoonLIGHT retroreflector can reduce this error thanks to its next-generation compact design.
 The single, larger reflector with a front face 100 mm in diameter can improve accuracy to within millimeters.

-MoonLIGHT infrastructure and services of ESA
+Infrastructure and Services of ESA

 Lunar exploration relies on the extensive expertise that is on hand across ESA.
 As a new lunar economy emerges, it will create new opportunities involving robots, habitats and transportation.
 Missions to the Moon share similar communication and navigation needs that could be satisfied using a constellation of lunar satellites.
 2)